jimburton/CI505/labs/Week1.md

 ```

 Add your solutions to the following problems to Exercises.hs.
 When you
-make changes you need to reload the file in ghci:
+make changes you need to reload the file in `ghci`:

 ```
 > :reload Exercises